PUBLIC CLASSES • PERSONAL TRAINING • WORKSHOPS

 Shifu Liu’s trains students to very high levels and over the years they have achieved many gold and other medals in national competitions.
 Shifu Liu and his students regularly perform at public events and Shifu Liu has judged at several national tai chi and martial arts competitions held by the BCCMA and the Tai Chi Union of Great Britain.

 Christine Jones with a background in traditional yoga, first began to learn Shaolin gong fu and martial qi gong in 1998, before the study of Chen Taijiquan and Qi Gong with Liu Quanjun in 2002.
 In 2004 she founded the Tai Ji Circle in London, and is a trustee and manager of the charity.
 In 2008 she achieved 3rd Duan Wei in the Czech Republic under Grandmaster Chen Xiaowang, and in 2016 received a 4th Duan certificate from the Wushu Association of China in Northern Ireland.
 Chris has a 2nd level Coaching and a Judging certificate from the BCCMA and was very honoured to became a disciple of Grandmaster Chen Xiaowang in Chenjiagou in 2013.
 She assists with teaching Chen Taijiquan to students and has taught tai ji and qi gong in a variety of places from Triyoga in London, to a P&O cruise ship.
 She has taught a weekly day-time class for the elderly for five years in conjunction with Age UK, which is supported by MIND in Enfield, through the Big Lottery fund.
 In 2015 Chris completed an NHS recognised course ‘Tai Chi for Rehabilitation and Falls Prevention’ and has set up Living Tai Chi to extend her work in developing tai ji for those who are less able.
 In 2016 she also completed a Practitioner Course in NLP, and received certification from The Society of Neuro-Linguistic Programming.
-As well as Teaching the Meritage class on Thursdays, Chris is teaching a Community Class on Tuesday lunchtimes in St Pauls’ Church, Camden Sq, and a Friday morning class run by Kensington & Chelsea Older Peoples’s Forum in Notting Hill.
+Chris is teaching Community Classes on Tuesday lunchtimes in St Pauls’ Church, Camden Sq, at the Meritage Centre on Thursdays, and a Friday morning class run by Kensington & Chelsea Older Peoples’s Forum in Notting Hill.

-Lai Marsh and Justin Schlosberg (TJC Chen Taijiquan teachers), are great supporters of Tai Ji Circle as well as being long-term students and disciples of Shifu Liu.
-They have been awarded TJC Teaching Certificates as well as independently winning gold and other medals in Chen Taijiquan at the Oxford Tai Chi Championships.
-Lai Marsh received 4 th Duan Wei Certification from the Chinese Wushu Association in 2016.
+Lai Marsh and Justin Schlosberg (qualified TJC Chen Taijiquan teachers), are great supporters of Tai Ji Circle as well as being long-term students and disciples of Shifu Liu.
+They have been awarded TJC Teaching Certificates as well as independently winning gold and other medals in Chen Taijiquan at the Oxford and London Tai Chi Championships.
+Lai Marsh received 4th Duan Wei Certification from the Chinese Wushu Association in 2016.
 Lai and Justin also travelled with us to train at GM Chen Xiaowang’s 2013 seminar in Chenjiagou, China.